ElectronAsh/GBA/README.md

 The "32" at the end is very important, so it produces the correct mif file.
 It should then compile under Quartus.

 The project has been set to the "Lite" revision for MiSTer, which means it won't use the older Altera scaler core, and should compile without a full Quartus license.
-I believe the MiSTer project I used as a template does use the newer "Ascal" scaler for HDMI output, but none of that is properly hooked up to the GBA core as yet.
+I believe the MiSTer project I used as a template does use the newer "Ascal" scaler for HDMI output (in Lite mode), but none of that is properly hooked up to the GBA core as yet.

 VGA output is *VERY* patchy right now.
 It's just enough to see something happening, and the original framebuffer logic has been bypassed.